Sort Test Manifold¶

 Overview¶

-The Sort test manifold evaluates a model's ability to perform alphabetical sorting of word collections while handling various text transformations and duplications.
-Models must process space-separated word lists, apply case-insensitive alphabetical ordering, and output sorted results in a specified format while managing cognitive load from case mutations, word duplications, and varied vocabulary sources.
+The Sort test manifold evaluates a model's ability to perform alphabetical sorting of word collections while handling various mechanical difficulties in text processing.
+Models must process space-separated word lists, apply case-insensitive alphabetical ordering, and output sorted results while managing mechanical obstacles such as case normalization, punctuation handling, word duplications, and varied vocabulary sources.

 Task Description¶